Skip to main content

 Free Template Demand Letters

-We've created free, downloadable template letters for the most important regulatory demands discussed in this article — including the contractor name requirement, 15-day response demand, coverage disclosure request, and more.
+We have created free, downloadable template letters for the most important regulatory demands discussed in this article — including the contractor name requirement, 15-day response demand, coverage disclosure request, and more.
 Each letter cites the specific regulation and is ready to customize with your claim details.

-Browse All Template Letters →Is Your Insurer Violating These Regulations?
+Browse All Template Letters →

 Request a Free Claim Review →